CrossRef/event-data-user-guide/docs/sources/wordpress-dot-com.md

 ## Quirks

-Note that this only monitors blogs hosted on Wordpress' hosted wordpress.com platform.
+Note that this only monitors blogs hosted on Wordpress' wordpress.com platform.
 It does not monitor all blogs that use the Wordpress software.

 ## Failure modes